 The above financial figures can fluctuate, depending on the severity of the child’s cerebral palsy, insurance reimbursement, and other associated conditions.
 Unfortunately, these costs will only increase in time.

-The U.S. also pays a large amount each year in order to help people living with cerebral palsy.
-For example, the nation spends around $9.2 billion each year to cover expenses such as early mortality and for those with cerebral palsy who are unable to work.
+The U.S. also pays a significant amount each year in order to help people living with cerebral palsy.
+For example, the nation spends around $9.2 billion each year to cover expenses related to early mortality and those with cerebral palsy who cannot work.

 Other national expenses include over $1 billion for supplying medications, hospital stays, physician visits, therapies, long-term care, and more.
 An additional $1.05 billion is spent on educational costs and home modification expenses.

 According to the Centers for Disease Control and Prevention (CDC), out of all children who were enrolled in Medicaid in 2005, those with cerebral palsy required the highest expenses.
-In fact, medical expenses for children with cerebral palsy are 10 times higher when compared to children without the disorder.
+In fact, medical expenses for children with cerebral palsy are ten times higher when compared to children without the disorder.

 There are a number of medical expenses that go along with cerebral palsy, depending on the severity and the type of CP the child has.
 The more severe the disorder, the higher the expense.
 In general, cerebral palsy expenses can include:

 - Payments or copayments for doctor visits

 - Medication costs

-- Therapy costs (which can include physical, occupational, speech, behavioral, and more)
+- Therapy costs (which can consist of physical, occupational, speech, behavioral, and more)